migueldelmazo/micro-tasks/docs/logger.md

 <a name="module_logger"></a>

 ## logger
-Registers the actions, contexts, hooks and methods of the module **logger** in microTasks.
+Registers the hooks and methods of the module **logger** in microTasks.

 * [logger](#module_logger)